-Intra-district transfer practice for special education students will continue with the involvement of Special Education staff pursuant to the policy.
+Intra-district transfer practice for special education students will continue with the involvement of Special Education staff pursuant to the IEP and IEP team's decision process.

 In the event a K-8 application is denied, an appeal process is available only to those applications based on homelessness or special education status.
 Appeals related to high schools (9-12) may be appealed through the Assistant Superintendent of Student Services, 56 South Lincoln Street.